mrWh1te/Botmation/src/botmation/actions/README.md

       log('Login Complete')
     )
 ```
 Now this works because the return type of `BotActionsChainFactory` inner function call and the return type of `BotAction` are both `Promise<void>`, so we can handle them the same way, and so happenly, in another `BotActionsChainFactory` call, the main one (ie `actions()`).
-Now if I lost you, don't worry, have faith, it will all make sense.
+Now if I lost you, don't worry, it will all make sense.
 It's a chain of links.
-Each one of those links is a function that returns a promise that resolves to void, so we can use other async functions in this context, so a link can be another chain.
-We can have nested chaining.
+Each one of those links is a function that returns a promise that resolves to void.
+A link can be another chain, as long as we wrap it in one Promise that resolves to void.
+We do that with `BotActionsChainFactory`.
+Therefore, we can nest chains of Bot Actions.

 ### BotAction Chain Nesting
 Bot Action functions, like any of the above, are each links in the chain, ran linearly.
 It's a chain of resolving promises.
 It's possible to nest chains inside chains, and as deeply as you want, in theory.
 One of the [tests](/src/tests/botmation/factories/bot-actions-chain.factory.spec.ts) verifies this to one level of nesting.
 This is something to be explored, but probably best to avoid deep levels of nesting.